Area Law from Loop Quantum Gravity: Multi-link states

-Note that: i) $P_{\{j_l\}}$ can be understood as the probability density of detecting the given boundary configuration $\{j_l\}$, and that $\sum_{\{j_l\}}P_{\{j_l\}}=1$; ii) it is a subtle issue to define the entanglement entropy in a gauge theory \cite{Buividovich:2008gq,Casini:2013rba} (moving from the proposal in \cite{Bianchi:2012ev}, the resultant $S_A$ is in fact a SU(2) gauge invariant quantity which only has dependence on the eigenvalues of the Casimir of the boundary links, a choice equivalent to the proposal in \cite{Hung:2015fla}); iii) the entanglement entropy with a unique boundary link-configuration is given in the first term of \Ref{eq:vonNeumann}, and it will be proved later to be the area term in the large spin limit.
+ii) it is a subtle issue to define the entanglement entropy in a gauge theory \cite{Buividovich:2008gq,Casini:2013rba} --- moving from the proposal in \cite{Bianchi:2012ev}, the resultant $S_A$ is in fact a SU(2) gauge invariant quantity which only has dependence on the eigenvalues of the Casimir of the boundary links, a choice equivalent to the proposal in \cite{Hung:2015fla}; \\

+iii) the entanglement entropy with a unique boundary link-configuration is given in the first term of \Ref{eq:vonNeumann}, and it will be proved later to be the area term in the large spin limit. \\